 Research reveals the psychology behind our addiction to TikTok and similar short-form video apps:

 Unpredictable rewards.
-You never know if the next vertical video will make you laugh, cry, or learn something amazing
+You never know if the next vertical video will make you cringe, laugh, cry, or learn something.

 Authentic connection.
-For Gen Z especially, TikTok offers unfiltered moments without perfectly curated feeds or photoshopped images
+For Gen Z, especially, TikTok offers unfiltered moments, free of perfectly curated feeds or photoshopped images.

 Are apps like TikTok useful or harmful?